Jesus Christ our King: King of our Minds and King of our Actions

 by Fr.
 Tommy Lane

 Our celebration today is a joyful celebration because Jesus is not like kings of earthly kingdoms who may be remote from their people.
-Jesus is close to us, he walks by our side, he lifts us up when we need help, he gave his life for us.
-Our celebration of Jesus Christ as King today means that we place Jesus first in our lives at all times.
+Jesus is close to us: he walks by our side; he lifts us up when we need help; he gave his life for us.
+Our celebration of Jesus as King today means that we place Jesus first in our lives at all times.
 We put Jesus first in our lives and make him King of our lives, firstly in our minds and then in our actions.
 We make Jesus King of our minds by blocking out voices that are contrary to Jesus and filling our minds with what would please Jesus.
-When we make Jesus King of our minds it is much easier to make Jesus King of our actions.
-We make Jesus King of our actions when we have decisions to make and we choose the option that would most please Jesus.
+When we make Jesus King of our minds, it is much easier to make Jesus King of our actions.
+We make Jesus King of our actions when we have to make decisions and we choose the option that would most please Jesus.

 I conclude with an excerpt from a beautiful hymn in Paul’s letter to the Philippians 2:9-11,